eclipse-bluechi/bluechi/doc/docs/api/description.md

     When a proxy is not needed anymore it is being removed on the node and a `ProxyRemoved` is emitted to notify the controller.

+  * `SwitchController(in s controller_address)`

+    Set the new controller address for bluechi-agent node and trigger a reconnect to the controller with the new address.

 ### interface org.eclipse.bluechi.Metrics

 This interface provides signals for collecting metrics.
 It is created by calling `EnableMetrics` on the `org.eclipse.bluechi.Controller` interface and removed by calling `DisableMetrics`.